nomadtomas/Austin_Real_Estate_Analysis-/README.md

 ###### Step 1: Set up the hypothesis
 The null hypothesis is that the ratio between bedrooms to bathrooms has no statistically significant difference to the mean value of homes.

-Alternative hypothesis is that there is a significant difference to the mean value
+Alternative hypothesis is that there is a significant difference to the mean value.

 >**H0: μ = μ 0**